 You'll also undertake an independent project in Year 4 that is tailored to your chosen pathway.

 This course is assessed by a variety of methods, including:

 We place a strong emphasis on practical skills and project work.
 Around one-third of your assessment in Year 3 and half in Year 4 will be based on independent research projects.

 Course unit details

 Our Earth and Planetary Science course covers all major aspects of the earth system.
 The course has a common first year, allowing you to choose your degree specialisation that you will follow in years 2, 3 and 4.
 You will develop core knowledge alongside a choice of optional units.
-Eligibility for continuation onto the fourth year of this MEarthSci programme is based on your marks at the end of second and/or third years.
-If you are not eligible you will be transferred to the BSc programme.
+Eligibility for continuation onto the fourth year of this MEarthSci course is based on your marks at the end of second and/or third years.
+If you are not eligible you will be transferred to the BSc course.

 Course content for year 1